-Godwin's compositional method is particularly important for the writing of detective fiction as there is a need to construct an intricate plot that ultimately leads to the solution of a crime.
+ultimately leads to the solution of a crime.
 This objective is facilitated by the use of backward reasoning in plot construction.
 Murch (1958, p.
-32) credits Godwin for inventing this way of constructing a plot and for creating in Caleb Williams "two central characters foreshadowing the amateur detective and the official police agent."4
+32) credits Godwin for inventing this way of constructing a plot and for creating in Caleb Williams "two central characters foreshadowing the amateur detective and the official police agent."

 Other forms of backward reasoning are back chaining and retrograde analysis.
 Back chaining teaches a skill beginning at a predetermined desired outcome and working back to the beginning.
 With back chaining, in order to eventually have subjects make choices in the natural order, they are first taught how to make them in the reverse order.
 In contrast, with backward induction, the order in which decisions are implemented is the reverse of how the decision-making procedure identifies optimal choices.
 According to Edelman (1995, p.
-54), "[t]he concept of retrograde analysis . . . relies on identifying small clues in the present to help reconstruct the past-and ultimately to piece together and understand the present."
-Retrograde analysis was developed to analyze sequences of plays in chess.
+54), "[t]he concept of retrograde analysis ... relies on identifying small clues in the present to help reconstruct the past-and ultimately to piece together and understand the present."
+Retrograde analysis was developed to analyze sequences of plays in chess and has been used by Edelman to shed light on the choice Vladimir Nabakov's characters make in The Defense (Nabakov, 1964).
 While backward induction is concerned with identifying an optimal outcome and determining how best to reach it, retrograde analysis is concerned with inferring how an observed outcome was obtained.